Royal Air Force: Lightning

-The F-35B Lightning is a single-seat, single-engine, all-weather stealth multirole combat aircraft.
+The Lockheed Martin F-35 Lightning is a single-seat, single-engine, all-weather stealth multirole combat aircraft.
 It is intended to perform both air superiority and strike missions while also providing electronic warfare and intelligence, surveillance, and reconnaissance capabilities.
-It will be jointly operated by the RAF and the Royal Navy and with its ability to perform short take-offs and vertical-landings (STOVL), can operate from the Royal Navy's Queen Elizabeth-class aircraft carriers.
-Originally a total of 138 Lightnings were planned, however the 2021 Defence Command Paper amended this to a commitment to increase the fleet beyond the current order of 48.
-By November 2022, 30 F-35Bs had been delivered to the RAF (though one crashed in November 2021).
+The F-35B, with the ability to perform short take-offs and vertical-landings (STOVL), is jointly operated by the RAF and the Fleet Air Arm (FAA), who regularly operate from the Royal Navy's two Queen Elizabeth-class aircraft carriers.
+The F-35A is currently on order to allow the RAF to participate in NATO's nuclear mission.
+Originally a total of 138 F-35B Lightnings were planned, however the 2021 Defence Command Paper amended this to a commitment to increase the fleet beyond the current order of 48.
+In June 2025, the second phase procurement plan was announced, with the purchase of 12 F-35As and 17 F-35Bs, taking the fleet up to 75 jets ordered.
+By August 2025, 40 F-35Bs had been delivered to the RAF (though one crashed in November 2021).
 The F-35B has an out of service date (OSD) of 2069.

 The first RAF squadron to operate the F-35B was No. 17 Test and Evaluation Squadron at Edwards AFB, California, accepting its first aircraft in 2014.
 No. 617 (The Dambusters) Squadron officially reformed on 18 April 2018 as the first operational RAF Lightning squadron.
 The first four aircraft arrived at RAF Marham from the United States in June 2018, with a further five arriving in August 2018.
 The Lightning was declared combat ready in January 2019.
 The second UK based F-35B squadron to be formed was No. 207 Squadron on 1 August 2019 as the OCU for both RAF and Royal Navy pilots.
+The second front line F-35B squadron to be formed was 809 Naval Air Squadron (FAA) on 8 December 2023, and is crewed by a mix of Royal Navy and RAF personnel like the other F-35B squadrons.

+At the 2025 NATO Summit at The Hague, Prime Minister Keir Starmer announced that the RAF will acquire at least twelve nuclear capable F-35As.
+This marks the return of a nuclear role for the RAF for the first time since 1998, when the UK retired the WE.177 bombs from service.
+According to the MoD, the F-35As will be based at RAF Marham and will help the stand-up of a third front line F-35 Lightning squadron.
+The OCU, No. 207 Squadron, will conduct day-to-day operations with the F-35A in a training role, due to their increased flight time and decreased maintenance requirements.
+The aircraft are planned for delivery by 2030.